Sign up for the QMED & MD+DI Daily newsletter.

 for North American Scientific

-ClearPath was introduced to the medical community in July 2006, and full rollout is planned by the end of 2007.
+ClearPath was introduced to the medical community in July 2006 and is receiving high levels of interest and support from radiation oncologists, surgeons, physicists, and other medical professionals.
+Full rollout is planned by the end of 2007.

 The ClearPath logo won a bronze In-Awe award in the category of graphics/design, logo design.

 The Mynx packaging, created by ODA (San Francisco) for AccessClosure Inc. (Mountain View, CA), won a gold In-Awe award.

 When AccessClosure Inc. (Mountain View, CA) came to ODA (San Francisco) to develop the creative for its next-generation vascular closure device, the Mynx, the game plan was to establish a highly differentiated brand look and feel that would serve as a distinct advantage within the competitive space.